-The Florida Legislature appropriated \$2,166,000 to ABLE that was recognized as revenue when received during the year ended June 30, 2018.
+The Florida Legislature appropriated \$1,770,000 of funds for ABLE for the year ended June 30, 2021.
+ABLE requested \$1,770,000 of available appropriations and recognized it as revenue during the year ended June 30, 2021.
 This amount is presented as governmental support within the statement of activities.